montefiore-ai/alan-registration/README.md

     $ php bin/console doctrine:schema:create

-When pointing your web server to the application, make sure it is routing to the ``/public`` directory.
+When configuring your web server for the application, make sure to set the webroot to the ``/public`` directory.

 ## Workflow